ferjcast/transparent-confidential-services/README.md

 - **Middleware sticky-session demo (`middleware/`):** Illustrates the load-balancer affinity strategies needed to keep the challenge–response handshake attached to a single CVM.
 See the folder README for IP-hash versus cookie-based setups.
 - **Load testing (`load-tests/`):** K6 scripts reproduce the performance evaluation referenced in the paper.
 Adjust target URLs before running `k6 run ...`.
-- **Example artifacts (`examples/`):** Pre-captured JSON evidence and verification results align with the figures and discussion in the paper’s implementation and evaluation sections.
+- **Attestation artifacts (`artifacts/`):** Pre-captured JSON evidence and verification results align with the figures and discussion in the paper’s implementation and evaluation sections.

 ## Connecting Back to the Paper